ZeelBarot/arya-omnichannel-prototype/README.md

 ARYA is an **AI-powered omnichannel conversational sales assistant** built for modern retail experiences.
 It enables a **seamless shopping journey across mobile, web, and in-store kiosks** while providing personalized fashion recommendations with sustainability awareness.

-This project was developed as part of **EY Techathon 6.0 – Retail Challenge (Omnichannel Conversational Sales Agent)**.
+This project was developed as part of **EY Techathon 6.0 – Retail Challenge (Omnichannel Conversational Sales Agent)**

 ---